whitedevil369/Wautomsg-b0t/README.md

 Click This <a href="https://www.python.org/downloads/">Link</a> for Downloading Python & Installing pip

 # Installation
-Open your Terminal and type the following: <br />
+You can either Download the zip file and extract it or Open your Terminal and type the following: <br />
 git clone https://github.com/whitedevil369/Wautomsg-b0t.git <br />
 cd Wautomsg-b0t/ <br />
 pip install -r requirements.txt

 # Usage
 To find the mouse pointer Position, place your mouse pointer on the text of latest/recent message from the WhatsApp chatbox (Eg. place your mouse pointer on the text of "Hi" message which was entered earlier during the setup phase) <br />
 Now execute this program through your terminal. <br />
 python positionfinder.py <br /><br />
 It will Print the values of x and y positions of your mouse pointer.
 (Eg. Point(x=1229, y=781)).
 Note down these values. <br />